 “Coal-fired electricity is priced at about 0.45 yuan (US$0.07) per KWh.
 But the price doesn’t contain the costs for waste disposal treatment.
 The generation of coal-fired electricity involves huge amounts of water use."

 "The real cost is close to 30 yuan (US$4.6) per ton.
 If the pricing takes into account this factor, would it still be possible for coal-fired electricity to be priced lower than renewables?” said Peng Peng.

 Industry insiders expect to see renewable energy compete with coal on an equal footing.

-Currently, coal-fired plants can settle full payments with local grids or load centers for what they generate on a monthly basis; whereas wind and solar plants only get around one third of the payments.
+Currently, coal-fired plants can settle full payments with local grids or load centres for what they generate on a monthly basis; whereas wind and solar plants only get around one third of the payments.
 In some extreme cases, the remaining payments can be defaulted by two or three years.

 International experts attribute this oddity to the absence of a spot market in China.

 In the US, the power system will always dispatch renewable energy with priority over other sources of generation, due to their lowest marginal costs (partly because the country has a very liquid spot power market).

 A green power dispatch system that prioritises renewable generation is indispensable for the creation of an effective spot energy market in China.

 China first announced that it would promote “green power dispatch” to prioritise renewable energy in a joint US-China presidential statement in September 2015.

 The pledge was reinforced in a presidential statement issued in March 31, prior to the official signing of the Paris Climate Agreement in New York.